ibm-cloud-docs/account/eu_hipaa_supported.md

   4. Click **On**.

    After you enable the setting, you can use the EU Supported filter option to search the catalog for products that have EU-supported pricing plans.

+## Enabling the Financial Services Validated setting
+{: #enabling-fs-validated}

+You can enable your account to use services designated as {{site.data.keyword.Bluemix_notm}} for Financial Services Validated, which leverage the industry’s highest levels of encryption certification and provides preventative and compensatory controls for financial services regulatory workloads, multi-architecture support and proactive, and automated security.

+When you enable this setting, you are indicating that your account stores regulated Financial Services information.
+You can then filter the {{site.data.keyword.Bluemix_notm}} catalog to display those services designated as Financial Services Validated.

+1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage > Account**, and select **Account settings**.
+2. For the Financial Services Validated option, click **On**.
+3. Read the information about enabling the setting, and select **I understand and agree to these terms**.
+4. Click **On**.

+The Financial Services Validated label on a service can apply to all available plans or be limited to specific plans or configurations.

 ## Enabling the HIPAA Supported setting